zsiki/GeoEasy/doc/reference_guide.rst

 .. note::

-	Travesing points can be selected in the graphic window, too.
+	Travesing points can be selected by the mouse in the graphic window, too.

 Traversing node
 ...............